DPWelsh/Codabunga/content/posts/ginas-second-project.md

     # create starting token list for r/skeptic
     starting_tokens_skeptic = start_tokens_lst(freq_skeptic)

 So, I had the frequencies of each bigram in the language data for both subreddits as well as a separate list of ‘start’ words in the data that occur as the first word of any sentences.
-These start words were extracted from bigrams where the first item of the bigram was the starting token ‘<s>’, indicating the start of a sentence.
+These start words were extracted from bigrams with the first item of the bigram being the start word token.
+The second item of this bigram would be a word that occurs at the start of at least one sentence in the corpus data.

     [('<s>', 'If'), ('<s>', 'Brilliant'), ('<s>', 'This'), ('<s>', 'They'), ('<s>', 'I'), ('<s>', 'From'), ('<s>', 'Hypotheses'), ('<s>', 'Nice'), ('<s>', 'Simple'), ('<s>', 'As')]